afontcu/awesome-learning/README.md

 ---

 _Disclaimer_: This isn't an exhaustive list.
-It contains resources I value and I enjoyed consuming.
+It contains resources I value and I enjoyed consuming, not everything I've ever read.

-_Disclaimer #2_: Content is not ordered.
-Categories are not ordered either.
-Just read the whole thing :D
+_Disclaimer #2_: There is no order or priorities.
+Read the whole thing :D

-_Disclaimer #3_: A lot of resources and categories are overlapping.
+_Disclaimer #3_: I know some resources and categories are overlapping.
 I know.
-I'm not trying to create a debate of whether if Agile and Software Crafting should go together (spoiler: they do), or what does "UX" even mean if there's a Psychology category!
+I'm not trying to start a fire by splittind Agile and Software Crafting.

 ---